LynchLab/mapgd-parallel/README.md

 	=====================================================================================

-Then, the produced mapgd proview files are combined by using a homemade java program (CombineProview.java), which will find all mapgd proview files are combined them into one:
+Then, the mapgd proview files produced are combined by using a java program (CombineProview.java), which will find all mapgd proview files are combined them into one:

 	=============================================================